adefukesamuel-dev/my-first-nodejs-project/assignment.md

 Git Rebase Assignment: "Conflict Resolution Challenge"

-#### ObjectiveStudents will simulate a real-world scenario where two developers modify the same file on different branches.
+#### Objective: Students will simulate a real-world scenario where two developers modify the same file on different branches.
 They’ll use git rebase to replay commits and resolve a conflict.

 Instructions